OrchardCMS/OrchardCore/src/docs/reference/modules/Taxonomies/README.md

 ### GetTaxonomyTermAsync

-Returns a the term from its content item id and taxonomy.
+Returns a term from its content item id and taxonomy.

 ```csharp
 @foreach(var termId in Model.TermContentItemIds)